GEORGE WASHINGTON * Personally Owned & Used MOUNT VERNON Guglet Vase From SLAVE For Sale

 Large 18th century Chinese export blue china trade gugletOWNED AND USED by First President of the United States GEORGE WASHINGTON, from a former slave, with impeccable provenance from the renowned Huntington family.
 Fifth-generation physicians, the Huntingtons were abolitionists and many were known to have ex-slaves as patients.George Huntington famously founded HUNTINGTON'S DISEASE.

-PROVENANCE:This spectacular vase is only surpassed by the incredible provenance which accompanies it.The vase has a label affixed to the bottom which has been verified to be circa 1850 which states:
+PROVENANCE:A national treasure, this spectacular vase is only surpassed by the incredible provenance which accompanies it.The vase has a label affixed to the bottom which has been verified to be circa 1850 which states:

 "Katherine Rock born a slave in Virginia on her deathbed gave this vase or bottle to me her physician, with the following history.
 It was given to Katie by an old female slave, to whom it had been presented by a former slave of George Washington's whos property it was. - Geo Huntington"